lifetoward/Arduino/Single7SegmentDisplay/README.md

 #define NO_PIN 0xFF

 struct PinsViaShift {
-  byte              // Connections to 74HC595
+  byte
-    SerialOut,      // Pin 14
+    Data,     // to Pin 14 on the 74HC595
-    Shift,          // Pin 11
+    Shift,    // to Pin 11 on the 74HC595
-    Latch,          // Pin 12
+    Latch,    // to Pin 12 on the 74HC595
-    ClearShift,     // Pin 10 (optional, use NO_PIN if not connected) DisableOutput;  // Pin 13 (optional, use NO_PIN if not connected) };
+    Clear,    // to Pin 10 (optional, use NO_PIN if not connected) Disable;  // to Pin 13 (optional, use NO_PIN if not connected) };

 struct PinsDirect {
   // Connections to the 7 seg display, i.e. via 220ohm resistors.
   byte A, B, C, D, E, F, G, P;
-};
+  // Connecting P is optional; use NO_PIN if not connected };
 ```

-Here's an example of the construction of a controller object used in `ViaShift` mode:
+Here's an example of the configuration/declaration of a controller object used in `ViaShift` mode:

 `Single7SegmentDisplay dsp7((PinsViaShift){ 8, 9, 10, NO_PIN, NO_PIN });`